 The hall prior to the renovation in 2012

-By the middle of the 80’s with increasing local population and changing demographics, use of the hall icreased.
+By the middle of the 80’s with increasing local population and changing demographics, use of the hall increased.

 In the late 1990’s the stewardship of the Obi Obi hall property was passed to the Kidaman Creek Community Hall Association.

-In the year 2000, because of the lack of modern facilities and disabled access, use of the hall was restricted.
+In the year 2000, because of the poor condition of the structure, lack of modern facilities and disabled access, use of the hall was restricted.

 Obi Obi Hall now.

 The sale of the Kidaman Creek hall property and a grant from Sunshine Couiast Council provided enough funds to for the renovation of the Obi Obi hall.

 After extensive repairs to the hall and the addition of a kitchen and toilets, the hall was re-opened on the 17.11.2012

 Land at the rear of the existing was leased to the Qld Dept of Emergency Services for the use of the Obi Obi Rural Fire Brigade.

 Over the last 30 years, a core group of local people have maintaind their support for both halls.